sboesebeck/morphium/README.md

 This is a very short glance at all the features of Morphium!

-For more information take a closer look at the wiki.
+For more information, see the documentation in the `docs/` folder.

 Have fun,